mregni/EmbyStat/README.md

 # Installation Guides
 For full installation guides please see the [Wiki](https://github.com/mregni/EmbyStat/wiki) page

+# Translations
+Translations are managed with the Crowdin web service.
+Feel free to help us translate the application in your own language here: [https://crowdin.com/project/embystat](https://crowdin.com/project/embystat).
+If your language is not listed just create a new feature request or ping me.

 # Technology
 This project is build from scratch with the following technologies:
 * .NET CORE 2.0